iamajvillalobos/good_night_api/README.md

 # Goodnight API
 This is a simple sleep tracking app API built with Ruby on Rails.

+## Demo App
+This is deployed to fly.io.
+URL is at https://goodnight.ajvillalobos.com.
+Use this as the base URL if you want to try the app.
+You can this `auth_token` for the sample user `181006696ae26c0a1db0b0d8821362e0fe61fc81284cb17754c035b3d04de296`.

 ## Authentication
 Each request needs a authentication header.
 The format is